fastapi/fastapi/docs/benchmarks.md

         * **FastAPI**: (uses Starlette) an API microframework with several additional features for building APIs, with data validation, etc.

 * **Uvicorn**:
-    * Will have the best performance, as it doesn't have much extra code appart from the server itself.
+    * Will have the best performance, as it doesn't have much extra code apart from the server itself.
     * You wouldn't write an application in Uvicorn directly.
 That would mean that your code would have to include more or less, at least, all the code provided by Starlette (or **FastAPI**).
 And if you did that, your final application would have the same overhead as having used a framework and minimizing your app code and bugs.
     * If you are comparing Uvicorn, compare it against Daphne, Hypercorn, uWSGI, etc. Application servers.
 * **Starlette**: